Learning to Detect Every Thing in an Open World: Experiments

 \textbf{Size of background regions.} The size of background regions can be important in our data augmentation: if the size is close to an original image, the background will include many hidden objects.
-We analyze the effect of the region's size in Table~\ref{tab:region_size}.
-AR gets better with smaller sizes, while AP gets slightly worse.
+We analyze the effect of the region's size in Table~\ref{tab:region_size}, wherein AR gets better with smaller sizes.
 This indicates that smaller backgrounds prevent sampling hidden objects and coverage of novel objects (AR) becomes better.
-Also, note that the performance is stable with respect to the size.

-\textbf{External data for background.} Using an external background dataset is an alternative way to synthesize background region although an image without background is not always accessible.
+\textbf{External data for background.} Using an external background dataset is an alternative way to synthesize background regions although an image without background is not always accessible.
 In this experiment, we use DTD~\cite{cimpoi2014describing} (texture image dataset).
 The background region is replaced with a randomly cropped patch from DTD dataset, and a model is trained in the same way as \ours.
 See the appendix for more details of training.
-The resulting AP and AR are 11.1 ($\text{\ours}+0.9$) and 32.6 ($\text{\ours}-2.2$) respectively in bounding box localization.
+The resulting AR is 26.7 ($\text{\ours}-3.1$) in bounding box localization.
 The dataset includes a considerable number of objects despite being primarily a texture dataset, which is probably the cause of degradation in AR.
-Our data augmentation method is comparable or better than the use of external background images.